Effects of Urbanisation

 How we can plan for the future

 The way urbanisation has been operating is starting to go through a change.
-This is because authorities in charge of government structures and planning are decentralising, and are trying to become a local collaborative effort involving multiple non-governmental agencies, private partners and philanthropists.
+This is because authorities in charge of government structures and planning are decentralising.
+And, they are trying to become a local collaborative effort involving multiple non-governmental agencies, private partners and philanthropists.

 It therefore takes more than just research on past urbanisation policies to lay out the directions for the future.
-If problems are to be actively solved, past failures in the system cannot be overlooked.
+We cannot overlook the system’s past failures if problems are to be actively solved, .

 Urbanisation works alongside many other aspects of our environment.
 Slums, as by-products of urbanisation, are born out of imbalanced outcomes.
 They are triggered by aggressive policies that tend to overlook the intricacies of the individual’s relationship with the home and the community.

 This post was produced with the financial support of the European Union.
 Its contents are the sole responsibility of Habitat for Humanity GB and do not necessarily reflect the views of the European Union.